RenzoBenemerito/RenzoBenemerito-github.io/_posts/2020-01-26-Twice-Face-Recognition.md

 <iframe width="100%" height="550px" src="https://www.youtube.com/embed/KKPjoQExAdA" frameborder="0" allowfullscreen></iframe>

 It was fun for me to create an AI project for Kpop.
 I hope my fellow "once" can benefit from this project.
 How about you?
-Which group do you stan?
-Did you mistake a member with another?
-If so, then try to replicate what I have done with your favorite group and don't be share to share your project in the comments!
-Til the next post.
+Which group do you "stan"?
+Did you mistake a member for another?
+If so, then try to replicate what I have done with your favorite group and don't be shy to share your project in the comments!
+Till the next post.